-- Planning – You will have to meet different website developer to discuss your goals business, your business and what you need out of your website.
+- Planning – You will have to meet different website developers to discuss your business goals, business, and what you need out of your website.
 Odds are, this will require a couple of calls or meetings, as you spitball ideas and brainstorm.

 - Programming & Development – The web team takes the designs you have accepted and works in website building.
 If you need more detailed features like a secure client portal or an eCommerce platform, these things will take extra time to develop.

-- Content Deployment & Testing – When the core of the website is built, the service provider team will start organizing your content, and format it to duplicate the layout of the site and add pictures as required.
+- Content Deployment & Testing – When the core of the website is built, the service provider team will start organizing your content and format it to duplicate the site’s layout and add pictures as required.
 Also, the web team will inquire about glitches during this.

-- Review – When the service provider team has things ready, you will want to take some time to study your website and give any last minute suggestion or notes before it is live.
+- Review – When the service provider team has things ready, you will want to take some time to study your website and give any last-minute suggestions or notes before it is live.
 If you have a couple of features or pages, this will be a swift process.
-On the contrary, if you have numbers of pages, this will take several weeks.
+On the contrary, if you have several pages, this will take several weeks.

 - Launch – When everyone has signed off on the finalized product, you will need to cooperate with your domain name provider and web hosting to get your website live.
 Your service provider will also have to conclude any SEO arrangement at this point.